Chapter 28 : 27- A Choice of War

 Akrahn smiled at Naomi’s discomfort of the situation and outstretched his hand.
 Harry clasped the elderly hand and Akrahn gripped his tightly.

 “Place your vand on our hands, Naomi.”
-Akrahn said and Naomi begrudgingly obeyed, glaring at Akrahn as he spoke.
+Akrahn instructed and Naomi begrudgingly obeyed, glaring at Akrahn as he spoke.
 “Vill you, Harry Potter, reveal to me the locations of the Deathly Hallows.”
 Harry and Akrahn looked into each other’s eyes as Harry said “I will.”
 A thick strand of fire emitted from Naomi’s wand and curled around the clenched hands sending an unpleasant warmth up Harry’s arm.

 Harry felt Akrahn’s bony hand twitch in his own and said quickly and calmly “Will you, Akrahn Colby, tell me truthfully the plans of Selwyn, Marius and the rest of their followers.”
 Akrahn’s eyes widened slightly, still baring deep into Harry’s.
 Harry knew Akrahn had noticed the word ‘Plans’ and did not like it.
-He continued to glower into Harry’s eyes then, very quietly, he said “I vill.”
+He continued to glower into Harry’s eyes before, very quietly, he said “I vill.”

 A second strand of fire slid out of the tip of Naomi’s wand and joined the first in circling the clasped hands.
 The agreement had been made.
 The threads of fire faded into the hands and when they vanished entirely, their handshake broke apart.